ankitects/anki-betas/README.md

 ## Downloads

-:warning: This is an alpha release.
+:warning: This is a beta release.
 Please back up your collection before trying it, take regular backups, and make frequent use of the check database feature until this update has received more testing.

-:warning: After using this alpha, if you wish to open your collection with an earlier beta or Anki release, please go to the File>Switch Profile menu item, and click on "Downgrade & Quit".
+:warning: After using this beta, if you wish to open your collection with an earlier beta or Anki release, please go to the File>Switch Profile menu item, and click on "Downgrade & Quit".
 If you skip this step, you may get an error message when opening your collection in an older Anki version, and you will need to return to